KrystalGuzman/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach executes once for each array element while .map returns values and a new array of the same size.

 2. What is the difference between a function and a method?

+A function is an object In JavaScript.
+A method is a function that belongs to a class, in Javascript it is a function that belongs to an object.

 3. What is closure?

+A closure gives you access to an outer function’s scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+1. This can be used to default to global object.
+2. This points to the object on which the function is called.
+3. A constructor function is used and this points to it.
+4. this is set to point to a value using .call .apply .bind.

 5. Why do we need super() in an extended class?

+Super is used to call the methods of the parent class with the parameters passed to the child similar to a function.

 ## Project Set up